dmbarbour/wikilon/docs/ApplicationModel.md

-# Application Models for Awelon Project
+# Application Model for Awelon Project

-Awelon project will focus on RESTful applications, with the relevant resources being [Awelon Object](AboutAO.md) dictionaries and ad-hoc objects represented within them.
-Applications are modeled in terms of creating, reading, updating, and deleting words or dictionaries.
-AO preserves link structure upon evaluation.
-Together with object attributes (to provide metadata for rendering and updating objects), we can offer a simple and effective basis for hypermedia.
+Awelon project will focus on RESTful applications, with the primary resources being [Awelon Object](AboutAO.md) dictionaries and objects modeled within them.
+Applications are modeled in terms of creating, reading, updating, and deleting definitions of words.
+Effects are carried out by a multi-agent system.
+Real-time behavior can be supported via publish-subscribe patterns.

-Updates to a dictionary can propagate to ad-hoc views.
-In addition to implicit word-level caching, stowage together with explicit `[computation]{&cache}` can support efficient recomputation of a compositional view upon a change in a persistent structure.
-For example, we could update a graph in real-time based on changes deep within a database maintained in another word.
-Further, we can efficiently cache ad-hoc views that aren't statefully preserved by permanent words in a dictionary.

-In context of a publish-subscribe protocol (or Comet based view), it is feasible to keep external systems and users up to date on a system in real-time.

-Effects can be supported by the multi-agent layer:

-* For one-off effects, we might represent a *request* in a dictionary to perform the external effect, which is later fulfilled by a human or software agent.
-The agent in question may update information about success/failure/etc..
-An observer might see the move from a 'pending' state to a 'success, here's the data' or 'failed, here's why' state.

-* Publish-subscribe options are possible, e.g. continuously updating a dictionary with time-series data or maintaining current or recent information.
-On the subscribe side, the spreadsheet-style realtime updates would be very useful in combining data from many time-varying resources and we could push that information out into real-world decision making.

-However, Awelon project systems will not directly perform side-effects.
-Though, it is feasible to extract an application that might operate in a more conventional manner with [imperative](NotImperative.md) side-effects.

-## Dictionary Objects and Attributes

-A dictionary contains a set of defined words.
-However, it is frequently convenient to imagine these words as representing objects.
-This can be supported with simple naming conventions.
-Given a word `foo` we might look into the dictionary and discover attribute words like `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
-We may understand these as being usefully related object `foo`.

-Dictionary objects and attributes have an ad-hoc semantics based on the conventions surrounding their use.

-Dictionary objects can be flat, non-hierarchical.
-That is, if we need `foo.doc` to refer to something with its own attributes, we can a redirect from `foo.doc` to a separate documentation object.
-This isn't a requirement, but it might prove to be a best practice.
-AO words remain limited to 30 UTF-8 bytes, so deep hierarchy isn't possible.

-*Note:* Attributes can usefully express cyclic relationships between objects.
-For example `foo.child` could redirect to `bar` and `bar.parent` back to `foo`.
-Word level cycles aren't permitted by AO, but the ability to express object-level cyclic relationships could very convenient for RESTful views.

-## Dictionary Tables and Spreadsheets

-A set of dictionary objects readily be viewed as implicitly having a sparse, tabular layout.
-For example, word `foo.doc` may be interpreted as specifying row `foo`, column `doc`.
-The actual definition of `foo` might be represented as another implicit column.

-To select a set of objects to view, we could filter dictionary words by attributes, types, or values.
-We could compute a list of `[{%word}]` objects.
-Or we could represent a table as another, second-class dictionary object.

-        @myTable.row1 {%foo}
-        @myTable.row2 {%bar}
-        @myTable.row3 {%baz}
-        ...

-Regardless of how we specify our set of objects, AO makes it easy to render both the definitions of each word and their context-free evaluations or linker objects.
-Thus, we can render evaluated cells in a table while enabling editing of each cell's definitions, and propagating updates to the rendered views.
-We effectively get spreadsheets without any special effort.
+This document will mostly discuss patterns for modeling applications, and why they're useful.

-## Command Pattern in AO
+## Command Pattern

 The command pattern might be represented as:

         @foo.v0 (initial state)
+        @foo.u1 (command1)
         @foo.v1 {%foo.v0}{%foo.u1}
+        @foo.u2 (command2)
         @foo.v2 {%foo.v1}{%foo.u2}
         ...
+        @foo.u99 (command99)
         @foo.v99 {%foo.v98}{%foo.u99}
         @foo {%foo.v99}

-Preserving history by default is a good thing.
-It simplifies features like fork, merge, undo, and history debugging.
-However, large histories for small objects may need to be compacted and garbage collected over time.

-Conveniently, command pattern is readily represented at the dictionary level, e.g. with streaming dictionary updates.
-We might essentially HTTP PUT a patch on a named dictionary with a structure:

-        ~
-        @command99 (...)
-        @foo.v99 {%foo.v98}{%command99}
-        @foo {%foo.v99}

-From a human user's perspective, command pattern will frequently be associated with HTTP POST or the pushing of a button.
-From a software agent's perspective, it might be based on a publish-subscribe model.
+Use of command pattern enables many small updates to construct and modify an object, in this case `{%foo}`.
+This particular design records every command as a distinct set of words, simplifying view of historical values and actions on the object, easy forking and undo, etc..

+Command pattern can be used for such things as:

+* addending a time-series database
+* updating a key-value database or other large object
+* editing documents modeled as finger-tree ropes
+* modeling user actions - a button press, HTTP POST

+Effectively, command pattern models a mutable object within a dictionary, albeit only mutable by external agents.

+## Compositional Views

+Evaluating and caching words can support spreadsheet-like propagation of updates, but that alone is insufficient to efficiently work with words that contain large objects.
+In context of command pattern, for example, we'll have small changes to large objects.

+To fully leverage cache, favor compositional views on persistent objects:

+        ∃f. ∀x,*,y. view(x * y) = f(view(x),'*',view(y))

+That is, the view of a composition is a composition of views.
+With this, we may explicitly cache `view(x)` and `view(y)`.
+Our assumption of persistence (i.e. a lot of structure sharing) means it is unlikely both `x` and `y` have changed, so we can reuse at least part of the cache.

+Fortunately, a lot of views and data fit these constraints or at least can be adapted by keeping metadata with the view.
+Thus, we can support spreadsheet-like propagation even in contexts like time-series data and massive key-value databases.

+*Aside:* ABC supports explicit caching via `[computation]{&cache}`.
+Caching does have overhead for serialization and storage.
+To mitigate this overhead, we might cache only at coarse-grained, stable boundaries.
+For example, with time-series data, we could batch updates into frames (based on sample count) and only cache full frames.

+## Publish Subscribe

+AO resources can be observed and updated in real-time by both human and software agents.
+A human may subscribe to dashboard views and use commands (or direct manipulation) to update policy.
+An 'internet of things' device might use a command pattern to publish time-series data while subscribing to a schedule of goal states.

+Publish subscribe provides a foundation for continuous effects, live programming of real world systems.
+It is greatly enhanced by both the ability to subscribe to computed views and to support eventful updates to shared database objects.

+## Effectful Orders

+A RESTful pattern for effectful systems is to model each request as a first class resource - a [work order](https://en.wikipedia.org/wiki/Work_order) (of sorts) to be fulfilled by agents in a multi-agent system.

+Agents party to this system would search for orders matching some ad-hoc conditions (e.g. unfulfilled, authorized, within the agent's domain).
+Upon discovering a suitable order, the agent may claim it briefly, perform some work, then update the resource to indicate progress or results.
+A single order may be fulfilled by multiple agents over time, and in the general case might result in construction of orders for subtasks.

+This is similar in nature to the [tuple space](https://en.wikipedia.org/wiki/Tuple_space) concept.

+Orders must be coarse grained to amortize the search, dispatch, and update overheads.
+In practice, orders will frequently include decisions and loops so we can get more work done.
+A sophisticated order might be represented as a [KPN](KPN_Effects.md) or monadic action.

+Orders can be used for one-off effects.
+But when orders involve ongoing work, we might record incremental progress, integrate with publish-subscribe and time-varying policies.

+In context of AO, orders may be modeled as objects in a dictionary.

+## Dictionary Objects

+At the AO layer, the only formal meaning of a word is its definition.
+However, humans and software agents may treat words as having more meaning and structure.
+We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
+This association can be realized in our development environment.
+Tools would delete or rename the `foo` object as a whole.
+Conventional attributes may guide rendering and editing of objects.

+Redirects can model references between objects, eliminating need for hierarchical structure.
+And while AO does not permit cyclic definitions, we can easily express cyclic relationships between objects (e.g. from `foo → bar` and `bar.parent → foo`).

+## Hypermedia Applications

+AO evaluation preserves some link structure.
+The output of evaluation may be understood as a document containing references to other objects in the dictionary.
+Those references may be displayed as hyperlinks, frames, or other techniques, perhaps depending on object attributes.
+Attributes may also indicate tools or forms to update an object, supporting type or application specific operation.

+## Tables and Spreadsheets

+With AO and ABC, any subprogram can be evaluated.
+Hence, if we have a table full of subprograms, we can evaluate each of them.
+When some subprograms depend on others, the evaluation may propagate in the style of a spreadsheet.
+Awelon can potentially model very expressive spreadsheets by use of stowage and caching, enabling time-series databases and similar to be presented as individual 'cells' in the spreadsheet.

+Of course, we still need the tabular layout.

+One option is to render a set of dictionary objects.
+We could take `foo.doc` as meaning row `foo` column `doc`.
+In this sense, a dictionary itself becomes a potential spreadsheet, though we might filter only for objects meeting certain criteria.
+Alternatively, we could construct an object where each attribute redirects to a row object:

+        @myTable.r1 {%foo}
+        @myTable.r2 {%bar}
+        @myTable.r3 {%baz}
+        ...

+This would be convenient as a basis to construct a stable spreadsheet by hand.

+Modeling spreadsheets in an AO dictionary, together with hypermedia, might be a convenient basis for rapid application development - dashboards, etc..

+Regardless of how we specify our set of objects, AO makes it easy to render both the definitions of each word and their context-free evaluations or linker objects.
+Thus, we can render evaluated cells in a table while enabling editing of each cell's definitions, and propagating updates to the rendered views.
+We effectively get spreadsheets without any special effort.

 ## Managed Dictionaries